Lemon + H2O for longevity

 - Overnight your liver goes to work while you’re sleeping to help restore and regenerate your body.
 During this process, it naturally accumulates toxins which are collected for release the next day.
 Drinking lemon water in the morning helps to support the liver function and flush out toxins while also giving the liver the hydration it needs to operate more efficiently.

 - Animal studies even show that citric acid helps to protect liver function and prevent oxidative damage helping to support your liver’s role in detoxification.

-- When drinking warm water in the morning helps the system to clear accumulated fat, just like oil is easily flushed out with hot water in the same warm water assist the system in flushing fat out.
+- When drinking warm water in the morning helps the system to clear accumulated fat, just like oil is easily flushed out with hot water in the same warm water assists the system in flushing fat out.